leucos/leucos.github.io/_posts/2015-03-15-testing-ansible-roles-part-2.md

 And finally, we need a test file, where we can check if our playbook works.
 We can check the syntax, the idempotency, the resulting templates, etc...

-This test file is simply a bash script, in whch we include some RoleSpec files to get ccess to its DSL.
+This test file is simply a bash script, in which we include some RoleSpec files to get access to its DSL.

-Let's start with a simple one, and create `tests/ansible-nginx/test` with the followjng content:
+Let's start with a simple one, and create `tests/ansible-nginx/test` with the following content:

 {% highlight bash %}
 #!/bin/bash